naidu199/naidu199/README.md

 <br/>
 <h4>Glad to see you here!</h4>

 👋 Hi, I'm Korrapati Thirumala Narasimha Naidu from Bhimavaram, AP.
-Currently pursuing B.Tech in Computer Science (Honors in AI & ML) at Vishnu Institute of Technology with a CGPA of 9.4, I'm passionate about technology and its potential to improve lives.
+Currently pursuing B.Tech in Computer Science (Honors in AI & ML) at Vishnu Institute of Technology, I'm passionate about technology and its potential to improve lives.

 ## 🚀 Projects: